Home

 If the water has some depth,I will try a suspending jerk bait and allow this bait to dive then sit, twitch and sit again all the way back in!

-If this doesn't work, I'll try a light color spinnerbait with willow leave spinners and cast the area, again looking for activity.
+If this doesn't work, I'll try a light color spinnerbait with willow leaf spinners and cast the area, again looking for activity.

-What ever you choose to use there are two things to remember.
+What ever you choose to use there are two things to remember, not just when fall bass fishing but any time you are deciding on a lure to use:

 1. Try to match the size and color of the bait fish in the area.